SooSL is software for deaf people. Hearing people can use it too, to learn a sign language.

 If you tell us to change or delete personal information about you, we will do so if we can.
 However, you need to understand some things about changing or deleting your information:

 We do not collect personal information about children, unless their parents approve them to create an account on the SooSL website.
-In that case, we only collect the basic information needed to create an account (name and email address).
+In that case, we only collect the basic information needed to create an account (real name, email address, username and password).
 Maybe you think someone under age 18 has sent personal information to us.
 If it is information that we should not know, please contact us and we will delete it.

 We may sometimes change this policy.
 We have the right to do so.
 We don’t have to ask you first.
 When we change it, we will change the date at the beginning of the policy.
 If you want, check this date any time to see if it has changed.
 We may also tell you about the change in other ways, but we only promise one thing: to change the date above when we change the policy.